BigBang1112/maniaapi-net/README.md

 > [!WARNING]
 > If you just inject `MasterServerTMT` alone, it will give the last-registered one (in this case, PS4).
 If you need a specific platform, use `[FromKeyedServices(...)]`.

+## Build

+> [!NOTE]
+> You don't need to build the solution/repository to use ManiaAPI.NET, **NuGet packages have been made for you**.
+This is only for internal development purposes.

+Make sure you have these framework SDKs available:

+- .NET 9
+- .NET 8

+**Visual Studio 2022** should be able to install those with default installation settings.
+Using Visual Studio 2019 will not work.

+In Visual Studio, you can just use Build Solution and everything should build.
+JetBrains Rider has been tested and also works.

+In .NET CLI, run `dotnet build` on the solution (`.sln`) level.

+## Contributing

+Contributions are welcome!
+Please fork the repository and submit a pull request with your changes.

+## License

+ManiaAPI.NET is entirely MIT Licensed.

 ## PLEASE do not use this library to spam the APIs!